-The Selected File Is Not A Valid Visual Studio
+- The Selected File Is Not A Valid Visual Studio Download

-The Selected File Is Not A Valid Visual Studio
+- The Selected File Is Not A Valid Solution File Visual Studio 2012

 The selected file is not a valid Visual Studio solution file.
 Microsoft Visual Studio Solution File, Format Version 8.00.
 He will still not be able to open the.
 Create a new project (I’m going to use Visual Studio 2010): Please be sure that you’ve selected the.NET Framework 3.5: if you select a newest one AX won’t work with your.dll: 2.